openvinotoolkit/openvino/CONTRIBUTING.md

 ## Technical guide

 This section will start you off with a few simple steps to begin your contribution.
-In case of any doubts, you can talk to
-[the development team](https://github.com/orgs/openvinotoolkit/teams/openvino-developers/teams).
+In case of any doubts, don't hesitate to reach out to [the development team](https://github.com/orgs/openvinotoolkit/teams/openvino-developers/teams).
 Remember, your questions help us keep improving OpenVINO.